RiturajSingh2004/Cyber-Sentinel/README.md

 ## Authors & Contributing

+Made under ZerodayTeaming.
 Contributions are welcome!
 Please open an issue or submit a pull request.